joeRinehart/bootstrap-asset-pipeline/README.md

 Getting Started
 ---------------

 If you've installed the plugin, you're 95% there.
-I mainly created it so that us server-side types can get up and running with Bootstrap via asset-pipeline without having to deal with downloads, arrangement, or boilerplate
+I mainly created it so that us server-side types can get up and running with Bootstrap via asset-pipeline without having to deal with downloads, arrangement, or boilerplate.

-If you know Grails and don't like reading documentation, read the following line and go have fun:
+If you know Grails and don't like reading documentation, modify your views to use the plugin's layout and have at it:

     <!-- Uses asset-pipeline to link to locally bundled Bootstrap and jQuery -->
     <meta name="layout" content="bootstrap">